QilinGu/udacity_ml/projects/capstone/README.md

 ```
 Launch your browser and navigate to http://0.0.00:6006.
 You'll see two numbers we're tracking, loss and qmax.
 Click
 on qmax.

+The separate terminal will now show you
+Tensorboard server activity as it responds to browsers on local port 6006.
+I often let this terminal sit idle so that I can
+monitor activity.
+When I try a new model, I often stop the application with control-c, then
+eliminate log files from the ```train`` directory, and restart.

 ## II.
 Analysis